gitter-badger/ElectroMedia-Core/README.md

 * Download [the dependencies suite for EMC-Core](http://www.neuravion.io/file.axd?file=/EMC/EMC%20Requirements.zip "EMC-Core Dependencies") and unzip to the folder containing your executable

 ## Changelog
+* **v0.1.9.6** -- Changed the way that EMC handles Settings with config.json.
+Now, EMC has a global singleton "Settings" which is loaded into memory by the "SettingsBuilder" (formerly ConfigurationHandler).
+Further, major improvements have been added to the structure of EMC in preparation for the addition of the Analyzer package.
 * **v0.1.9.5** -- Major improvements to nomenclature.
 Changed many variable names and header guards to fit Google's C++ Style Guide.
 Also fixed up header inclusions and removed vestigial FrequencyMaximum class.
 * **v0.1.9.4** -- Added enumerated Return values for FFmpeg function, added some QoL improvements to ConfigurationHandler and CoreMath for dealing with file extensions and the like.
 Started tearing apart the ConvertMP3ToARF stuff.
 Moved ReadARF to EmcCore.
 * **v0.1.9.3** -- Removed FrequencyRangeProfile completely in response to Issue #7 on Github.